 The question: Do you believe the best investments require human insight, or that human bias is the enemy of returns?

-Alpha Picks launched in July 2022—right at the market bottom.
-Its entire track record exists in a bull market recovery.
+Alpha Picks launched in July 2022—near the market bottom.
+Its 3.6-year track record exists primarily in recovery and bull market conditions.
 We don’t know how the algorithm performs in a prolonged bear market.

 3. Investor Development